ssd-scw-1018/Othello-Game-Simulator/README.md

   1. After downloading Visual Studio 2022, select 'Desktop Development with C++' in the development tool selection window
   2. Run Visual Studio 2022, select 'Open Local Folder' to open the project folder and double click the solution file(.sln)
   3. Build with Ctrl + Shift + B and run with Ctrl + F5

+# **Role in this project**
+  - Modify code structure(Reduce code length by removing unnecessary variable declarations and using loop, etc)
+  - Create an image source with Generative AI (ex: ChatGPT)